-Dr. Malaz Boustani is a senior implementation scientist with extensive experience conducting implementation research focused on developing tools, processes, and strategies to rapidly implement evidence-based, cost-effective healthcare solutions in the real world.
+Dr. Malaz Boustani is a senior implementation scientist with extensive experience in conducting implementation research with a main focus on developing tools, processes, and strategies to rapidly implement evidence-based and cost-effective health care solutions in the real world.
 Dr. Boustani is the Founding Director of the Regenstrief Center for Health Innovation and Implementation Science (CHIIS).